diethardsteiner/diethardsteiner.github.io/_posts/2020-05-04-Hop-Environment-Definitions.md

 published: true
 ---

+**THIS ARTICLE IS OUTDATED**: A new version is available [here](http://diethardsteiner.github.io/hop/2020/07/01/Hop-Project-and-Environment-Configuration.html)

 The team behind **Project Hop** has done an excellent job in cleaning up and improving the configuration of what was previously know as KETTLE/PDI.
 Finally we have built-in **environment management** available, a feature I've been waiting for for a decade.
 I must say **Hop** is shaping up really nicely: There is a lot of focus on Hop as a product instead of ticking marketing/sales checkboxes.
 It feels like a product that we as developers will be proud and happy to work with!

 In this article we will dive into the **environment management** aspect of **Hop**.
 Usually our data processes are propagated through various environments (e.g. development, test, UAT, production).
 As a developer we should always aim to make our data processes configurable as much as possible, so that they can be easily adjusted to changing database connection details, paths etc. Configurable elements (like e.g. path) are usually represented by Parameters (`${PARAMATER}`), sometimes also called properties or variables (I am talking in general here, there might be fine nuances between them).
 The values of these parameters can be provided via a **Hop Environment Definition** (this is not an exclusive mechanism, there are various other ways available as well).
 The beauty of this approach is that we can define upfront which environment definition we want to use before running our data process.
 And this all done in a very easy way, because it is all built into Hop now.